17media/M17SDK-ios/README.md

 // Create a new live list view controller by cofig.
 M17SDKLiveListViewController *vc = [root createLiveListViewControllerWithConfiguration:config];

-// Set LiveListViewControllerDelegate to object which you want to handle live list contentOffset changed vc.delegate = self

 // Embed, present ,push or do whatever you want.
 [self presentViewController:vc animated:YES completion:nil];
 ```